bmaynard87/fav-bands/readme.md

 # My Favorite Bands
-A simple SPA to demostrate Laravel and Angular proficiency.
+A simple SPA to demonstrate Laravel and Angular proficiency.
 Also includes a few other technologies, such as Bootstrap, SASS, Gulp, and Node.

 ## Setup
 1. `git clone https://github.com/bmmaynard87/favbands.git`